broesamle/clip_8/README.md

 While each operation applies to graphical content, the instructions, in turn, are themselves given in a graphical form.

-The current Javascript implementation of the _interpreter_ operates on _inline SVG_ elements in the Document Object Model (DOM) in a browser, entirely on the client side.
+The present project implements an interpreter as a client-side web application.
+It operates on _inline SVG_ elements in the Document Object Model (DOM) of the web browser.

 Language documentation / Engine tests